askomics/flaskomics/docs/tutorial.md

     3. Filter the name with a `regexp` with `growth`
     4. <btn><i class="fa fa-table"></i> Run & preview</btn>

 From now, our query is "All Genes that are over-expressed (logFC > 2 and FDR ≤ 0.05) and located on a QTL that are related to growth" This is the results that we are looking for.
-So we can save it.
+We can now save it.

 !!!
 Hands-on
     1. <btn><i class="fa fa-table"></i> Run & save</btn>